-The design and material sourcing side is important so the client knows if they need to provide design and material on their own or the contractor provides this service.
+The design and material sourcing side are important so the client knows if they need to provide design and material on their own or if the contractor provides this service.
 Also, the timeline, how quickly the contractor can start, and what a general overview of their process would look like from start to finish.

 This helps the customer determine how long a certain portion of their house may be unusable, especially if it’s a kitchen or bathroom.
 It gives them an idea of how to structure their life during this construction phase.
 The customer needs to know that.

 It depends first on what type of home they live in – single-family versus high rise.
 Different contractors operate differently.
 Areté will handle all of the permitting if required, which is beneficial because contractors have the connection through the city.

 They typically work with a permit expediter and know the process, requirements, and which permit is needed.
 High rises have way more requirements when it comes to contractors who work in the building.
 Licensing is extremely important and needs to remain current.
 They want to see signed contracts, drawings, and insurance that has certain limits and additional insured.

 The client should ask for a sample contract ahead of time.
 There is a lot of verbiage that should be reviewed during the contractor screening process.
 During our process, the client would typically sign the contract after they have reviewed and accepted our labor and rough material cost which is generated after the initial walk-through with our estimator.